grantjenks/python-sortedcontainers/docs/sorteddict.rst

    means that when the dictionary's keys change, the view reflects those changes.

-   :class:`KeysView` implements the AbstractKeysView, Set, and Sequence Abstract Base Class types.
+   :class:`KeysView` implements the KeysView, Set, and Sequence Abstract Base Class types.

    .. method:: len(keysview)